JeskeiStudio/Jeskei.JAK/README.md

 ## How to Use

-`SymmCoin` is an `ERC20` contract.
+`JakToken` is an `ERC20` contract.
 To test, make sure that you have Ganache-cli and Truffle installed alone with NodeJS.

 Switch to a suitable version of Node